|Approved by:||The President|

 - Three doses of the Hepatitis B vaccine or be currently receiving the series.

 - A Tdap booster within the past 10 years.

 - Clinical history of having had varicella (chickenpox) or dates of the vaccine.
 Two doses of varicella vaccine are required.

 - Polio vaccine series is required for those students under the age of 19 years.

-A late fee determined by the annual institutional fee structure will be billed to the student account of any student whose record is received after the deadlines.
-This fee will also be assessed to students whose records are received incomplete and are not up to date by the same deadlines.
+A late fee will be billed to the student account of any student whose records are received after the designated due date.
+This late fee will also be assessed to students who submit incomplete records that are not completed by the designated due date.